UnstableDesign/AdaCAD/src/operations/assign_systems/assign_systems.md

 ![file](./assign_systems_demo.png)

 Note how unassigned systems will be filled with unset heddles.
-You can use the <OpLink = 'set_unset' /> to give all of the unset heddles either a heddle left, or lowered, value.
+You can use the [`set unset`](../transformation/set_unset/) to give all of the unset heddles either a heddle left, or lowered, value.